Business / Occupational Licensing & Registration

 - Occupational License Ordinance

 - Amending Ordinance No. 1863 (tax rates effective 10/1/15)

 - Ordinance No. 1894 (tax rates effective 10/1/17)

 Special Event Permit

 Special Event Permit Report to be submitted 5 business days prior to the event.
+Note: If someone indicates they have a Business License please confirm that it is a City of Danville Business License as a license from another jurisdiction is not applicable.
 Questions please contact Bridgette Lester, Director of Codes Enforcement at 859-936-6840.

 Kentucky Business Guide

 The Kentucky Business Guide has been developed by the Kentucky Cabinet for Economic Development to help direct you through the maze of business start-up questions.
 It contains information on the basic federal, state and local licensing and tax requirements for a new business.
 Also included is contact information for a number of government agencies that can provide additional information or assistance.

 Boyle County Fiscal Court